artxgj/lawler-family-math/hokkien/README.md

 ### 咱人話 / 閩南話

-A programming project to learn about Wiktionary and leveraged its wonderful data
+A programming project to learn about Wiktionary and leverage its wonderful data

 ### API References ###
 * [MediaWiki API Tutorial](https://www.mediawiki.org/wiki/API:Tutorial#How_to_use_it)